ProkoptsovD/clicker-heroes-game/README.md

 git clone https://github.com/ProkoptsovD/clicker-heroes-game.git
 ```

-Once it's done, enter the folder and run:
+Once it's done, open the folder with project in your IDE (like VS Code) and find file `config.js`:

+`/constants/config.js`

+then change BASE_URL to empty string:

+`export const BASE_URL = '';`

+after that run command in terminal:

 ```js
 npm start